moveitraleigh/moveitraleigh-com/content/events/2nd-annual-benefit/_index.md

 ### Tickets
 Ticket prices range from $20.00 - $30.00.
 Students can purchase tickets for $15.00; students must have Student ID & pick up at will call.

+**Please note:** A facility fee of $2.15 will be added to all tickets as well as sales tax.
+If you would like to forgo the additional Ticketmaster service charges, convenience fees, and processing fees, you may buy tickets directly at the Duke Energy Center Box Office.

+Box Office is open Monday - Friday 9:00am to 5:30pm.
+You can also purchase tickets night of show, which opens one prior to any scheduled performance.
+Will Call tickets can be picked up one hour prior to the scheduled performance up until show starts.

 Sale to the general public starts on Tue, Jan 14 @ 06:00 pm EST.

 <a href="https://www1.ticketmaster.com/event/2D005794C96DE9A0" class="button button-primary button-large">Buy Tickets</a>